 "We have now had TyreSense operational in the business for approximately four months and have seen lots of cost and safety advantages in our fleet.
-I cannot disclose exact costings but can say that the $350,000 that was used to implement the system on sixteen 930E haul trucks and four 777 water carts was paid back within three and a half months just by utilising the trucks more efficiently and as an effect increasing the overall availability.
+I cannot disclose exact costings but can say that the cost to implement the system on sixteen 930E haul trucks and four 777 water carts was paid back within three and a half months just by utilising the trucks more efficiently and as an effect increasing the overall availability.
 The dot points below are how the overall savings of the project were calculated on a cost per hour basis."

 - 930E & 777 tyre inspections went from weekly to monthly

 - Trucks are no longer getting parked up for high TKPH alerts this was on average 10 a week in the hotter months

 - Cold inflation pressures are more accurate and have seen savings in overall fuel costs

 - We have had four low hour tyres saved from run flats due to valve damage

 - We had a hot tyre called which was resolved and diagnosed quickly due to TPMS

 "In a comparative analysis completed by a prominent tire dealer at a Chilean mine site in the region of Coquimbo, RIMEX Double Gutter Service (DGS) and Integral Gutter Lock Ring (IGLR) wheels proved decisively superior to the standard 5-piece wheels and a competitor’s equivalent product.
 All wheels in the trial were put through six months of operation, including routine changes and rotations.
 Analysis of standard maintenance and service tasks on the wheels revealed an impressive 43% time-saving for the RIMEX DGS/IGLR series.
 As well, the results of the testing pronounced RIMEX wheels 18% more efficient overall.
 This analysis was not conducted by RIMEX, but the noteworthy results were made available to them at the conclusion of the analysis."